Key market euro zone inflation gauge hits highest since 2012 | Business

 Key market euro zone inflation gauge hits highest since 2012

 Oil prices also continued rising after a 6% surge a day earlier as Russia said that peace talks with Ukraine had hit a dead end.
-With inflation concerns dominating, euro zone bond yields resumed their rise as Tuesday's relief rally after U.S. data proved short-lived.
+With inflation concerns dominating, euro zone bond yields initially rose.
+That pushed the euro zone inflation gauge lower, to around 2.36%.
+Euro zone bonds underperformed U.S. Treasuries, where 10-year yield were down 5 bps following producer prices data.

 "It will definitely be testing their resolve and their stance.
 It's definitely a problem.
-There's a lot of arguments that they've put forward to diminish the importance of this indicator," said Antoine Bouvet, senior rates strategist at ING.
-The gauge has risen from around 2.20% before Russia's invasion last month and around 2% at the start of the year.
+There's a lot of arguments that they’ve put forward to diminish the importance of this indicator," said Antoine Bouvet, senior rates strategist at ING.
+The gauge has risen from around 2.20% before Russia's invasion of Ukraine and around 2% at the start of the year.

 "It shows at least one thing - there are concerns out there that inflation is out of control," Bouvet added, though he said such a risk was small and not a widely held view.
 A Reuters poll last week showed economists still expect euro zone inflation, which hit 7.5% in March, to peak during this quarter.